Table of Contents

 Utility module composition and re-export boundaries

-The public entry point re-exports domain modules, and each domain module re-exports a dedicated utility class.
+The public entry point re-exports domain modules, and each domain module re-exports dedicated types and classes.
 This keeps the package API small while still allowing clear internal organization by domain.

 Evidence: